WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### getSelectionOption

 Gets the option value(s) of the current selection in the notebook.
+[Cloud 1.56]

 + Parameters